GreenleafLab/HDMA/README.md

 ## Data availability

-All data and analysis products (including fragment files, counts matrices, cell annotations, global acCRE annotations, ChromBPNet models, motif lexicon, motif instances, and genomic tracks) are deposited at [https://zenodo.org/communities/hdma](https://zenodo.org/communities/hdma).
+All data and analysis products (including fragment files, counts matrices, cell annotations, global caCRE annotations, ChromBPNet models, motif lexicon, motif instances, and genomic tracks) are deposited at [https://zenodo.org/communities/hdma](https://zenodo.org/communities/hdma).
 A list of all data types and the corresponding URL and DOI is provided in Table S14 of the manuscript.

 We provide a detailed description of the main data types deposited on Zenodo [here](https://greenleaflab.github.io/HDMA/DATA.html), along with a demonstration of how to programmatically download files of interest.